naninovel/docs/docs/guide/naninovel-scripts.md

 myPrintCommand.AuthorLabel = printFromScript.AuthorLabel.Ref();
 ```

-To reference an existing localized text inside scenario script, append `&` to the identifier:
+To reference an existing localized text inside the scenario script, append `&` to the identifier:

 ```nani
 ; Show choice with "Some Text" and then print the same text.